Webhook

 The subscriber must return a response with status code

-.
+202 Accepted.
 This should emphasize that not much work is being done with the notification at the moment of receipt, as subscribers should respond within 3 seconds of receiving a message.
-This response code and timing is checked on creation and if a timely202
+This response code and timing is checked on creation and if a timely202isn’t received, the webhook creation will fail.

 Webhook payload